Welcome To St John the Divine in Burlington, Wisconsin!

 We encourage all to sing!

-When we sing together, we sing better than any of us alone.
+When we sing together, we sing better than anyone of us alone.

-To support our singing, we use an organ.
-We also use it to supply other music in our service.
+To support our singing, we use our organ, plus we use it for other music in our service.

 We have even used it to accompany a silent film!